MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 If you sign in with a brand new HoloLens device, you’ll be prompted to walk through the Setup wizard.
 In the Setup wizard, you can sign in with an existing account or create a new one, depending on the version of Windows that you’re running.
 The Setup wizard will also walk you through steps to calibrate and prepare your HoloLens for use.

 #### Calibrate your HoloLens
 When placing holograms, it’s crucial to ensure the alignment is as close as possible.
 You can’t place holograms accurately if your HoloLens isn’t calibrated.
+Calibration is also recommended to improve the quality of the visuals or to calibrate visuals for a new user.

+> [!IMPORTANT]
-Calibration is also recommended to improve the quality of the visuals or to calibrate visuals for a new user. **It’s particularly important for authors to ensure that their IPD is set correctly.
-Otherwise, all operators using the guide will see misaligned holograms.**
+> It’s particularly important for authors to ensure that their IPD is set correctly.
+Otherwise, all operators using the guide will see misaligned holograms.

 You can use the Calibration app that comes with HoloLens to set your IPD and ensure proper device fit.